Do I need to shoot AstraZeneca boosters in 8 weeks instead of 12 weeks?Here is the evidence so you can decide | ExBulletin

 Weighing the strengths and weaknesses of shooting AstraZeneca boosters early is not just about weakening immunity.

-I just heard that Pfizer has more shots Faster than I expected..
+I just heard that Pfizer’s shots are increasing faster than expected.
 If anyone who already has two shots of AstraZeneca can take advantage of Pfizer’s booster shots (which is a big case), this could be a game changer.

-In this case, and keep in mind that this mix-and-match approach is not officially licensed.
-If the immunity is not optimal with the second early dose of the AstraZeneca vaccine, it may not be so important.
+In this case — and remember that this mix-and-match approach is not officially approved — it doesn’t really matter if an early second dose of the AstraZeneca vaccine gives you suboptimal immunity. maybe.
 Pfizer boosters boost your immunity instead.

 However, it remains to be seen if such a major policy shift will be in time to protect those currently blocked in New South Wales.